madeyexz/pkuvpn/README.md

 # pkuvpn

-Command-line script to access PKU's internal network via VPN.
-While primarily for establishing the connection, this setup also facilitates using proxy tools like Clash for managing global traffic.
+A command-line script to VPN into PKU’s internal network and seamlessly route traffic through proxy tools like Clash.

 ## Prerequisites